nandorojo/zeego/docs/docs/usage.md

 Here we'll look at a quick overview of what it looks like to use Zeego.

-The examples will use [Dripsy](https://dripsy.xyz) for styling, but you can use any styling solution you want.

 For a full overview of using custom styles and components, see the [styling guide](/style).

 ## 1. Create your primitives